HERN1k/Discretionary-Access-Control/README.md

 ## ℹ️ About

-This project was created for laboratory work on the topic `Implementation of a discretionary access control mechanism` (Object-oriented model of an isolated-software core)
+This project was created for laboratory work on the topic

+`Implementation of a discretionary access control mechanism`

+The basis is the model of discretionary management

+`Object-oriented model of isolated software environment`

+What modules are in the program?

+  1. A module for `registration` and `authorization` of subjects

+  2. A unique `object identification` module

+  3. Methods that allow `subjects` to perform `object` operations

+  4. An `administrator` module has been created in which subjects, objects and rights are managed

+  5. A module to check the access right that wants to get a subject to an object in `real time`

+  6. A `event audit` module that logging: events, failed accesses and successful operations

 ## 🛠 Getting Started and Installation